Overview

 Introduction to Vocabularies

-As languages speakers, we have developed the categorization of "things" as a means to both understand and communicate our experience of the world.
-The sheer volume of data that we interact with has necessitated approaches to using our shared understanding of language and naming.
-Particularly when using information as part of large-scale data holdings, it can be beneficial to encourage consistency through the use of controlled vocabularies.
+As languages speakers, we have developed the categorization of "things" to both understand and communicate our experience of the world.
+The sheer volume of data that we interact with has necessitated a shared understanding of naming and definition.
+In large-scale data holdings, standardisation and disambiguation through vocabularies becomes a necessity.

-When sharing information across diverse groups of people (or perhaps software applications), there is need for a common understanding of exactly what is being referred to.
-This is where controlled vocabularies provide a structure from which terminology applied to information can be driven from an agreed stated understanding of that concept.
-That understanding can be a definition for human understanding, or a machine-readable unique identifier for machine processing.
+When sharing information across diverse groups, catalogues or software applications, there is need for a common understanding of exactly what is being referred to.
+This is where controlled vocabularies provide terminology applied to information, driving agreed understanding of concepts.
+Vocabularies provide both textual labels and definitions for human understanding, and machine-readable unique identifier for machine processing.

 Whatever size and shape, the vocabularies mentioned in these modules are designed for describing data and content.
 Vocabularies can be used to describe (or catalogue) content in information systems.
 Vocabularies can also optimise search engines and provide the basis for navigation in information systems, making it easier for users to find content and data.